vincentchachere/Ticket-Lifecycle/README.md

 🎉 Congratulations!
 You have created and resolved your first few tickets! 🎉

-☎️ For any questions, concerns, or just to connect, you can contact me at:
+☎️ For any questions, concerns, or just to connect, you can message me at:

 📲 LinkedIn: www.linkedin.com/in/vincentchachere

-📬 Email: vincent.chachere@gmail.com

-(No soliticing, only real connections, please and thank you.)